gdmain7/Gettingandcleaningdata/CodeBook.md

 #Creating the tidy datafile

-The raw data is downloaded and transformed into a tidy data set with the run_analysis.R script
+The raw data is downloaded and transformed into a tidy data set by running the run_analysis.R script

-###Loading the raw datasets
+###Downloading the raw datasets
-1. The data set was downloaded from the following link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Data set.zip
+1. The data set is downloaded from the following link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Data set.zip
 2. The zip archive is unzipped to a folder ./data/UCI HAR Data set
 3. The script then sets the working directory to ./data

 ### Reading in the datasets
 The script reads in the following datasets from the zip archive (see above file list for the descriptions of each file)

  1. Features and activity column label files
-+ features.txt
-+ activity_labels.txt
+   - features.txt (read in as features)
+   - activity_labels.txt (read in as activity_labels)

  2. Data, activity labels and subject ID data for Test data set
-+ X_test.txt
-+ y_test.txt
-+ subject_test.txt
+   - X_test.txt (read in as x_test)
+   - y_test.txt (read in as y_test)
+   - subject_test. txt (read in as subject_test)

  3. Data, activity labels and subject ID data for Train data set
-+ X_train.txt
-+ y_train.txt
-+ subject_train.txt
+   - X_train.txt (read in as x_train)
+   - y_train.txt (read in as y_train)
+   - subject_train.txt (read in as subject_train)

 ### Adding column names
-1. Add names to columns in the features (features_id, features_name) and activity (activity_id, activity_name) attributes files
+1. Manually add identifying names to columns in the features dataset (features_id and features_name)

+2. Manually add identifying names to columns in the activity_labels dataset (activity_id, activity_name)

+2. Manually add identifying names to columns in the activity and subject ID datasets for test datasets (number 2 above)
++ for y_test add a column name activity_id
++ for subject_test add a column name subject_id

-2. Add names to columns in the activity and subject ID files for both train and testing
+2. Manually add identifying names to columns in the activity and subject ID datasets for train datasets (number 3 above)
-+ for y_test and y_train added column name activity_id
++ for y_train add a column name activity_id
-+ for subject_test and subject_train added column name subject_id
++ for subject_train add a column name subject_id

-3. Using the list of names included in the features file (561 fields), label the 561 columns of data in the x_test and x_train data
+3. Using the list of names included in the features dataset (containing 561 entries) and use this to label the 561 columns of data in the x_test and x_train datasets

 ### Merging the training and test datasets